 This webinar proposes a standardized model to address the complex circumstances of pregnancy associated with the use of fertility recognition and the difficulty of its evaluation.
 Participants will learn to define and identify the different situations associated with pregnancy while using methods of fertility recognition (FABM) with the initial intent to avoid pregnancy.
 Practitioners will learn to organize and standardize clinical practice when facing a pregnancy..

 Position Statement on Different Methods of Restorative Reproductive Medicine and Fertility Tracking The International Institute for Restorative Reproductive Medicine […]

-Session 2 : Charts and Case Presentations from each FABM Up next: Understanding Puberty – Adolescent Health Re-visited (Video) We’re sorry, this content […]
+Session 2 : Charts and Case Presentations from each FABM Up next: Understanding Puberty – Adolescent Health Re-visited (Video) This content is only […]

 Presenters: Amanda Bowen, Billings Ovulation Method (BOM), Monica Vane, Symptothermal Method (STM), Edwina Gotz, Creighton FertilityCare System (CrMS) Up next: Understanding […]

 Overview of Oxford Conception Study Presented By Dr. Cecilia Pyper This content is only available to current IIRRM Members.
 Please […]